-- A. The second unit would be located on the same lot on which the owner of record maintains a primary residence.
-The following exceptions apply to this finding: - The owner-occupancy requirement does not apply to second units in the communities of Bolinas and Inverness.
-In the Tamalpais Community Plan Area, the accessory dwelling unit would be located on the same lot on which the owner of record maintains a primary residence.
-As property owner of an second unitaccessory dwelling unit may request an exemption from the Tamalpais owner-occupancy requirement for a period of two years for good cause such as temporary job transfer or settlement of an estate that involves the property.
+- A. In the Tamalpais Community Plan Area, the accessory dwelling unit would be located on the same lot on which the owner of record maintains a primary residence.
+A property owner of an accessory dwelling unit may request an exemption from the Tamalpais owner-occupancy requirement for a period of two years for good cause such as temporary job transfer or settlement of an estate that involves the property.
 Public notice shall be given prior to a decision of exemption.
 The exemption may be extended for up to two years at a time subject to new public noticing for each exemption.
-Exemptions may be granted without a public hearing. - B. The second unitaccessory dwelling unit meets all Design Characteristics and other standards listed in Section 22.32.12040.C of this Development Code. - C. The lot on which the second unit would be located meets the minimum building site area requirements of the zoning district in which it is located.
-The slope ordinance shall apply in determining the minimum lot size, where appropriate.
-The minimum building site area requirements of the governing zoning and the slope ordinance shall be waived in those cases where the second unit is created within the footprint of an existing structure on the site.
-This finding shall be waived upon approval of Design Review for the Second Unit and the following exceptions apply to this finding:
+Exemptions may be granted without a public hearing. - B. The accessory dwelling unit meets all Design Characteristics and other standards listed in Section 22.32.120 of this Development Code. - C. If the lot is not served by a local sanitary district, adequate on-site sewage disposal will be available in compliance with County and State regulations. - D. If the lot is not served by a local water district, adequate well water supplies exist to serve the accessory dwelling unit in compliance with County and State regulations. - E. The addition of an accessory dwelling unit would incorporate materials, colors, and building forms that are compatible with the existing residence on the property. - F. An accessory dwelling unit shall be located outside of the Stream Conservation Area and identified Wetland Conservation Areas except under the following circumstances: (1) the unit is created within an existing authorized primary or accessory structure through the alteration of existing floor area without increasing the cubical contents of the structure (with the exception of minor dormers, bay windows, and stairwells); and (2) no site disturbance related to the provision of parking and access improvements or other construction encroaches into a Stream Conservation Area or Wetland Conservation Area.